South Florida Bulls: List of individual and relay national champions

-These are the 18 individual and four relay NCAA titles won by USF athletes.
+These are the 19 individual and five relay NCAA titles won by USF athletes.

 Non-NCAA National Championships

 This section lists national championships won by varsity USF teams outside the scope of NCAA competition.
 Club teams are not included in this list.

 Conference championships

 Team conference championships

-USF has won 160 team conference championships.
-27 of these championships have come as members of the American Athletic Conference (noted by italics).
-RS indicates regular season conference titles while T indicates conference tournament titles.
+USF has won 171 team conference championships.
+36 of these championships have come as members of the American Conference (noted by italics).
+RS indicates regular season conference titles while T indicates conference tournament titles, where applicable.